kshitijcode/scale-it/README.md

 ## Things I would do differently in a production environment

+- Add more unit tests to cover all the code paths.
 - Run Linting and Static Code Analysis on the codebase as part of CI Process.
 - Run the unit tests and generate the coverage report as part of CI Process.
 - Run the integration tests as part of CI Process.